drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-patient-intro.md

 * Patient Name
 * Address that is more specific than a state

-	* First 3 digits of Zipcodes can be included if the population of all zipcodes starting with the same 3 digits are > 20000 people, in all other cases, the zipcodes have to be masked to 00000.
+	* First 3 digits of Zipcodes can be included if the population of all zipcodes starting with the same 3 digits are > 20000 people and the last 2 digits should be masked with "00",  in all other cases, the zipcodes have to be masked to 00000.

 * All dates should not have a precision of more than the year.
 This means month and day cannot be included.
 * Demographics including birthdate, deceased indicator